Samsung Galaxy S7 Price in Hong Kong & Specs

 |Dimensions (W x H x D)||142.4 x 69.6 x 7.9mm|

 |Wi-Fi Standard||802.11 a/b/g/n/ac|

-|Virtual Reality Capable|
+|Virtual Reality Capable||Yes|

-|Heart Rate Sensor|
+|Heart Rate Sensor||Yes|

-|LED Notification Light|
+|LED Notification Light||Yes|

-Because pixel count is overrated and it does not accurately gauge the performance of the camera, Samsung took a step backward with their pixel count, but in return, they’ve pumped up its phase detection, image stabilization, and light sensitivity feature.
-Though in terms of pixels, the S6 surpassed its successor, in terms of overall quality, the Galaxy S7 wears the crown.
+Because pixel count is overrated and it does not accurately gauge the performance of the camera, Samsung took a step backwards with their pixel count, but in return, they’ve pumped up its phase detection, image stabilization, and light sensitivity feature.
+Though in terms of pixels, the S6 surpassed its successor, in terms of overall quality, the Samsung S7 wears the crown.
 Also, the S7’s lenses could capture a wider angle than the S6, making it a real champion already against all other smartphones in its league.
 With a cutting edge camera and waterproof ability, you can take selfies and photos in a more fun and unconventional way – underwater perhaps?

 When the Galaxy S6 came out people were not exactly thrilled due to Samsung’s feat in taking away most of the essentials of the Galaxy Series’ DNA.
 Apparently, the much-needed upgrade that we all wanted after the Galaxy S5 was not what the S6 turned out to be.
 As a course correction, the Galaxy S7 was born.